Panama - All

 - Rated bill of lading (OBL) / express release / air waybill (AWB)

-- Copy of passport (diplomatic passport required for diplomats)
+- Original passport (copy of diplomatic passport required for diplomats)

 - Copy of detailed inventory

 - Contact information and delivery instructions for billing

 - Commercial invoice in Spanish for antiques, artifacts, carpets or art

 - Copy of documents proving that the owner of the goods has lived abroad for at least 2 years (returning citizens)

 - Original letter of employment addressed to Panamanian Customs (working visa)